OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 ## Maturity 3
 ### Benefit
+Software security is a shared and active responsability among all employees.

 ### Activity
 Security is the responsibility of all employees, not just the Information Security team.
 Deploy communication and knowledge sharing platforms to help developers build communities around different technologies, tools, and programming languages.
 In these communities employees share information, discuss challenges with other developers, and search the knowledge base for answers to previously discussed issues.